 The Department of Illinois makes all its forms and applications for employment available on their Web site so that candidates can download, print, and fill them out without ever putting on a pair of pants and leaving the bedroom.

 Better still, why not take the next step and make it so that applications can be completed and submitted completely online?
 Further, make your institution available to potential employees through the Web site.
 Set up a special “careers” e-mail address and make sure someone checks it regularly so that questions can be quickly answered through the site.

-Improve the design One of the biggest challenges faced by corrections departments is creating an edgy and appealing website.
+One of the biggest challenges faced by corrections departments is creating an edgy and appealing website.
 Here are a few things to keep in mind while you rebuild your web presence.

 1) More often than not, less is more: Keep your site clean and minimalist.
 The more stuff on a page, the more confusing it becomes;